 Members of the catering department from the 2nd battalion the Mercian regiment and the 2nd Battalion the Duke of Lancaster’s regiment, were tasked with providing catering support for one of their largest projects the DIY SOS team as done so far, the project was to develop a veterans’ community by bringing empty homes back into use in East Manchester for ex-servicemen and women to come forward to be part of the show.

-It was such a big project to be involved as I had never done anything like this before on this kind of scale as we was cooking for 300 civilians per meal including the DIY SOS team who were leading the project, while I was there I met so many pleasant people and the compliments we received off everyone about the standards of food that we was producing from a field kitchen, it was my first time since finishing my training using OFCS equipment which was a learning curve for me as I had only used them while I was at Worthy Down”
+We set up a field kitchen on a car park on Norton Street in Manchester for the short period of time i was there; it was a privilege to have taken part on such a big event, as I was not long out of training at the time of the project.It was such a big project to be involved as I had never done anything like this before on this kind of scale as we was cooking for 300 civilians per meal including the DIY SOS team who were leading the project, while I was there I met so many pleasant people and the compliments we received off everyone about the standards of food that we was producing from a field kitchen, it was my first time since finishing my training using OFCS equipment which was a learning curve for me as I had only used them while I was at Worthy Down”